 In 1992 it was proposed (and ratified in 1994) to use a location near Fortune, Newfoundland, Canada as the site for the formal base of the Cambrian.
 The horizon picked was one that was (at the time they ratified this) the lowest occurrence of Treptichnus pedum at that location.
 Under this model, the SSF appear after this, as do the first archaeocyathids, and then the great diversification that is the Cambrian Explosion.

 What is the evidence for multicellular organisms in the Proterozoic Eon?
-Macroscopic colonies of organisms (possibly prokaryotes, more probably eukaryotes, called Grypania) are known from 2.1 Ga.
-Likely multicellular red algae (Bangiomorpha) are present by 1.6 Ga.
+Macroscopic colonies of organisms (possibly prokaryotes, more probably eukaryotes, called Grypania) are known from 1.87 Ga (previously dated to 2.1 Ga).
+Likely multicellular red algae (Bangiomorpha) are present by 1.047 Ga (previously dated as old as 1.6 Ga).
 Complex communities of multicellular algae are present by the Ediacaran.
 But what about metazoans?